Sukhothai, The Cradle of Thai Civilisation and UNESCO World Heritage site

 Wat Sa Si, to the northwest of Wat Mahathat, is perhaps the prettiest of the smaller temples.
 It sits on a small island surrounded by trees in the middle of a lotus-filled lake called Tra Phang Tra Kuan.
 The temple was founded during the fourteenth century and features both seated and walking Buddha images.
 In the evening the illuminated chedi is reflected on the surface of the lake and offers a much less crowded alternative to Wat Mahathat.

 Beyond the old city

 There are more temples in the main park area set between lotus ponds and neatly clipped lawns where you can sit in the shade of a tree and soak up the atmosphere.
-For the energetic there are more ruins beyond the city walls.
-A bicycle really is the best was to visit these.
+For the energetic, there are more ruins beyond the city walls.
+A bicycle really is the best way to visit these.

 As you approach the entrance to the inner park area, instead of going in turn right and follow the road around the perimeter.
 There are two right turns; the first will lead to Wat Sorasak, recognisable by the chedi with the elephants around its base.
 The second, immediately after, leads through San Luang Gate in the north wall.

 Wat Phra Phai Luang is on the left and can be reached by a bridge over a rather marshy patch of ground which was once a double moat.
 It’s a sprawling complex and since this is the rear entrance it is about 500 metres to the front.
 Only one of its original three prangs remains to testify of its Khmer origins.
 Probably built in the late 12th century this was once the ceremonial centre of the city but fell into disuse after liberation from Khmer rule.
 The temple was converted to Theravada Buddhism and, in the fourteenth century, the mandapa was added though evidence of only walking and standing Buddhas remain.